 Quickstart

-This guide walks through the core DeepLens workflow: loading a lens, computing PSFs, and rendering images.
+This guide walks through the core DeepLens workflow: loading a lens, computing PSFs, rendering images, and choosing the default wavelength/depth settings used throughout the API.

 Load a Lens